Battleground (2013): Main event

 The main event saw Daniel Bryan take on Randy Orton for the vacant WWE Championship.
 The ending came when Big Show came out and knocked out both men, ending the match in a no contest.

 Reception

 Battleground received negative responses.
-Mike Johnson, from PWInsider, said that "WWE failed that night" and "really owes their audience an apology".
-James Cadwell, from PWTorch, said that the Intercontinental Championship match and Punk-Ryback were "house show level".
+Mike Johnson of PWInsider said that "WWE failed that night" and "really owes their audience an apology".
+James Caldwell of Pro Wrestling Torch said that the Intercontinental Championship match and Punk-Ryback were "house show level".
 He continued: "WWE had to put the 'feel-good' Rhodes Family victory on the PPV to throw viewers a bone, but ending a title match for the vacant WWE Title without a finish and putting the spotlight on Big Show isn't going to build a lot of goodwill with an audience that is checking out of Raw right now.
 Overall, the main event was a notch or two below last month's offering.
 They just never moved into second gear".
 The event was voted by the Wrestling Observer Newsletter as the worst major wrestling show of 2013.